-The Shire of Broome is set to undertake fogging to reduce mosquito numbers, with above-average rainfall leading to an increase in their population around the town site.
+The Shire of Broome is set to undertake fogging to help reduce mosquito numbers as recent record rainfall and big tides provide ideal breeding conditions around the town site.

 Shire of Broome Environmental Health Officers have been monitoring mosquito numbers and they are now at a level where fogging is considered appropriate as part of a wider management strategy.